tjavila/Pacman-Game/README.md

 # Pacman-Game

-Just a Pacman Game in JS for CG.
+Just a Pacman Game using HTML, CSS and JS for CG.